metabrainz/picard-docs/config/options_linux.rst

 Linux
 =====

-In Linux, Picard has a pulldown menu like in Windows.
+In Linux, Picard has a pulldown menu like in Windows for the CD Lookup option.
 If you're using an older version of Picard with a text field, you should enter the device name (typically ``/dev/cdrom``).

 You can override this setting by clicking on :menuselection:`"Tools -->